 Social work and community involvement

 Social work will play a key role in helping older people retain a good quality of life.
-Robin Harvey, a lecturer in the Master of Gerontology, explained some of the key aspects that social work in the future will deal with when it comes to the ageing population in Australia
+Robin Harvey, a lecturer in the Master of Ageing and Health, explained some of the key aspects that social work in the future will deal with when it comes to the ageing population in Australia

 “A key thing for elderly people is the capacity to stay on in a place.
 It’s what most people want to do.
 And what the government would like.
 It’s cheaper to look after older people in their own homes than provide full care for them.